MaxITService/OneClickPrompts/code-notes.md

 - Ultralight State Machine is default for best speed/accuracy tradeoff
 - UI allows users to experiment with models via dropdown + details section
 - Backward compatible with legacy simple/advanced settings

+# Floating Panel UI
+A large set of files that display floating panel that allows buttons to be displayed in it along with additional features:

+## Prompt Queue
+- Controls: Play/Pause, Skip, Reset at 32px; random-delay chip 32px.
+- Toggle placement: moves to footer when wide; hidden if footer collapsed and queue is off.
+- Label: “Enable Queue Mode” never wraps; relocates earlier to avoid overflow.
+- Automation: 🔚 Auto‑scroll, 🔔 Beep, 🗣️ “Next item”, 🏁 Finish beep (plays completion chime).
+- Completion: shows “Queue is finished” banner; Shift‑click 🏁 briefly shows “The queue has been finished.”